 There are currently no state trail units in Duval or Nassau, the two counties that comprise the Atlantic Coast Region.
-Several state parks in the Atlantic Coast Region, including Little Talbot Island, Big Talbot Island, George Crady Fishing Pier, and Amelia Island, are served by the Timucuan Trail, which parallels State Highway A1A.
+Several state parks in the Atlantic Coast Region, including Little Talbot Island, Big Talbot Island, George Crady Fishing Pier, and Amelia Island, are served by the Timucuan and Amelia Island Trails, which parallel or interact with State Highway A1A.
 Other paved trails are present in the Jacksonville metropolitan area, including the Jacksonville-Baldwin Rail Trail in western Duval County, and the Black Creek Trail and Doctors Lake Drive Bike Path, both of which serve residents of suburban Jacksonville in northern Clay County.
 Future plans for connecting Duval and Nassau counties to the broader state trails system would require trail connections to the south and southwest, with Lake Butler, Keystone Heights, and St. Augustine as potential destinations for connecting trails with the Jacksonville metropolitan area.